lucidsoftware/cumulus/modules/elb.md

 Each load balancer is defined in its own file where the file name is the name of the load balancer.
 These files are located in a [configurable](#configuration) folder.
 Load balancers are JSON objects with the following attributes:

 * `listeners` - the configuration for the listeners on the load balancer.
 Listeners can be defined using templates and/or inline (see [listeners](#listeners).
-At least one listener between `includes` and `inlines` must be present for a valid load balancer configuration.
+A valid load balancer configuration has at least one listener in either `includes` or `inlines`.
 Has the following properties:
   * `includes` - an optional array of definitions for the template listeners to include.
 Each definition has the following properties:
     * `template` - the name of the template to include (without .json).
 The template should be located in the [configurable](#configuration) listeners directory.
     * `vars` - an object whose key-value pairs will override variables in the template